Mountain starling

 The mountain starling (Aplonis santovestris), also known as Vanuatu starling, Santo mountain starling or Santo starling, is a bird species in the family Sturnidae.
 It is endemic to the island of Espiritu Santo in Vanuatu.
-It is restricted to cloud forest on that island.
-The species was seldom seen in the 20th century and was at one point feared extinct, although a 1991 expedition managed to find a population high in the mountains.
+It is restricted to the cloud forest on that island.
+The species was rarely seen in the 20th century and was at one point feared to be extinct, although a 1991 expedition managed to find a population high in the mountains.